jnyg/starter-academic/content/home/research.md

  css_class = ""
 +++

-My research interests are mainly in formal aspects of quantum field theory, especially those with supersymmetry (SUSY QFTs).
+My research interests are mainly in formal aspects of quantum field theory, especially those with supersymmetry (SUSY).
 Recently, I think a lot about connections between SUSY QFTs, integrable systems and string theory.

 With Kevin Costello, I [presented](/publication/costello-2018-txb/) a string theory perspective that unites various  phenomena in which quantum integrable systems emerge from SUSY QFTs.